DINA-Web/slim-taxonomy/readme.md

 ### Running on your local host

-The slim-taxonomy service is tied to the 'dwproxy_default'-network
+The slim-taxonomy service is tied to the 'dwproxy_default'-network.
+To set this up locally:

-- /etc/hosts , add alpha-slimtaxonomy.dina-web.net
+- Add `alpha-slimtaxonomy.dina-web.net` to `/etc/hosts`
-- start the dw-proxy ( `https://github.com/DINA-Web/proxy-docker`, branch 'compose-version3')
+- start the dw-proxy (`https://github.com/DINA-Web/proxy-docker`, branch 'compose-version3')

-- - creates the 'dwproxy_default'-network
+Other optionj is to run the service without a network, using `docker-compose.local.yml` settings:

+        docker-compose -f ./docker-compose.local.yml up

 ## GOTCHAs